Skiing Bend Oregon is accessible, rewarding, and memorable. Each winter, thousands of people love snowboarding and skiing near Bend Oregon.

 Seventh Mountain Resort – Closest to Mt.
 Bachelor

 Seventh Mountain offers a range of accommodations, from hotel rooms to condos and vacation homes.
-It also has an on-site restaurant, spa, and fitness center.
-This is the closest resort to Mt.
-Bachelor.
+It also has an on-site restaurant, spa, fitness center, outdoor heated pools and ice-skating rink.

 Seventh Mountain Resort Ice Skating Rank